Scientific name: Circus cyaneus

 Did you know?

-Hen harriers are one of the few raptors to practice polygyny where one male mates several females.
+Hen harriers are one of the few raptors to practice polygyny where one male mates with several females.
 On the Orkney Islands a study showed that rates of polygyny were influenced by food levels.
 Males given extra food mated with more breeding females than those in a control group that received no extra food.